What you must know about 529 plans

 "It's important to understand what the investments are, and make sure that how your money is allocated between stocks, bonds and short-term investments is appropriate for the time horizon you're looking at," Ritter says.

 How fast investments shift varies among 529 plans.
 To ensure your age-based portfolio is keeping up with your savings needs, Ritter advises families to evaluate several age-based portfolios before choosing one and to periodically re-evaluate how their 529 plan is evolving.
-If a plan isn't changing according to your needs, the Internal Revenue Service allows families to change portfolios once per year.
+If a plan isn't changing according to your needs, the IRS allows families to change portfolios once per year.

 Your state's plan may not offer the best deal